RocketChat/docs-old/administrator-guides/authentication/ldap/README.md

 # LDAP

-To configure LDAP authentication, go to LDAP section of administration settings, enable LDAP and add configurations to connect with your LDAP server.
+To configure LDAP authentication, go to LDAP section of *Administration Settings*, enable LDAP and add configurations to connect with your LDAP server.

 ## Examples:

 - Domain = domain.com (Active Directory Domain)
 - Group = CN=ROCKET_ACCESS,CN=Users,DC=domain,DC=com (Access Control Group)
 - Proxy User = rocket.service@domain.com or CN=rocket service,CN=Users,DC=domain,DC=com (DN or userPrincipalName)
-- Proxy User password = urpass (Proxy Users password
+- Proxy User password = urpass (Proxy Users password)

-For now (until we add more input fields to LDAP) set it like this: (This is based on the above assumptions, replace with your environment)
+Use the following configurations until more input fields are added to LDAP.
+These configurations are based on the assumptions above, replace them to reflect your environment.

 ## Logon with username: